patrickmoffitt/ESP8266-Monitor/README.md

 ### Motivation
 <img src="./images/everspring.jpg" width="222px" style="float:right;margin:15px;"/>
 I own two <a href="http://a.co/4hNYmYY ">Everspring Z-Wave Wireless Temperature and Humidity sensors</a>.
-Apparently they are no long being made.
+Apparently they are no longer being made.
 At least I couldn't find any for sale, so I decided to build something similar myself.
 The Everspring provides temperature and humidity readings.
 It can post this data via Z-Wave to a hub.
 Mine run for about a year on three lithium AAA batteries.